-- The increasing use of effect sizes to quantify the effectiveness of a particular innovation or intervention. - The move in England from using measures of attainment as key student outcome data for accountability purposes to measures of progress / Value-Added (VA). - The crackdown on schools in England who are perceived to be 'gaming the system' to gain an advantage in league table accountability measures, in response to the second bullet point above.
+- The increasing use of effect sizes to quantify the effectiveness of a particular innovation or intervention. - The move in England from using measures of attainment as key student outcome data for accountability purposes to measures of progress/value-added (VA).

+• The crackdown on schools in England who are perceived to be 'gaming the system' to gain an advantage in league table accountability measures, in response to the second bullet point above.

-Each of these factors merits consideration here, to set the scene for how this evaluation evolved.
+Each of these factors merit consideration here, to set the scene for how this evaluation evolved.

-The increased use of effect sizes
+3.1 The increased use of effect sizes

-The use of effect sizes has moved steadily from the routine use for meta-analysis (combining and comparing estimates from different studies) to gradually becoming a simple way of quantifying the difference between two groups (Coe, 2002; Higgins et al. 2013).
+The use of effect sizes has moved steadily from the routine use for meta-analysis (combining and comparing estimates from different studies) to gradually becoming a simple way of quantifying the difference between two groups [8]; [5].
 It is a way of measuring the extent of the difference between two groups and allows an evaluation of impact to move beyond the simplistic 'Does it work?' to the more valuable insight of 'How well does it work across a range of contexts?'.
-As Higgins et al. point out: 'For these reasons, effect size is the most important tool in reporting and interpreting effectiveness, particularly when drawing comparisons about relative effectiveness of different approaches' (2013, 6).
+As [5] point out: For these reasons, effect size is the most important tool reporting and interpreting effectiveness, in particularly when drawing comparisons about relative effectiveness of different approaches.
 The technical aspects relating to the use of effect sizes in this evaluation appear in the subsequent sections relating to 'Plan' and 'Action'.

-The changes in school accountability measures in England
+3.2 The changes in school accountability measures in England

 Recent changes in school accountability measures first came to prominence in the DfE performance tables for 2016.
-Rather than a focus on attainment, the key pupil outcome measure has become progress / Value-Added.
-Specifically in primary schools this takes the form of:
+Rather than a focus on attainment, the key pupil outcome measure has become progress/value-added.
+Specifically, in primary schools this takes the form of:

 - Average progress in mathematics

-- Average progress in reading; and
+- Average progress in reading

-- Average progress in writing. (see DfE 2016)
+- Average progress in writing

+- [9]

 Progress scores for primary schools are centred around 0, with most schools in the range of -5 to +5.
 A score of 0 means pupils in this school on average do about as well at KS2 (the end of the primary phase - age 11) as those with similar prior attainment nationally.
-A positive score means pupils in this school do better at KS2 as those with similar prior attainment nationally.
-A negative score means pupils in this school on average do worse at KS2 as those with similar prior attainment nationally.
+A positive score means pupils in this school do better at KS2 than those with similar prior attainment nationally.
+A negative score means pupils in this school on average do worse at KS2 than those with similar prior attainment nationally.

-That said, when we look at the more complicated progress measure used for secondary schools, 'Progress 8' (P8), it is the primary school progress measures of mathematics and reading that come to dominate as these measures form the baseline from which progress in secondary schools is judged (see DfE 2017).
+That said, when we look at the more complicated progress measure used for secondary schools, 'Progress 8' (P8), it is the primary school progress measures of mathematics and reading that come to dominate, as these measures form the baseline from which progress in secondary schools is judged [10].
 Progress 8 aims to capture the progress of a pupil from the end of primary school to the end of secondary school.
 It is a type of value-added measure, where pupils' results are compared to the actual achievements of pupils with the same prior attainment (average of mathematics and reading scores at the end of KS2).
-P8 is based on a calculation of pupils' performance across 8 qualifications.
+P8 is based on a calculation of pupils' performance across eight qualifications.
 These qualifications are: